 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates OPNT, IMGO, SAL

-Imago BioSciences, Inc. (NASDAQ: IMGO)’s sale to Merck for $36.00 per share in cash.
+Imago BioSciences, Inc. IMGO's sale to Merck for $36.00 per share in cash.
 If you are an Imago shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.